Send the link below via email or IMCopy

 Food Truck- talk to me

-Location determines who patronizes it and for a restaurant to be successful, its menu must cater those customer.
+Location determines who patronizes it and for a restaurant to be successful, its menu must cater those customers.

 To appreciate how outside sources influence menu writing.
 The influence of customer demographics, competition, fads and trends all tend to push menus into certain acceptable norms.